robocin/fira-client/README.md

 1. Get the Vision multicast adress, Vision multicast port and Command listen port on grSim.
 ![](prints/ips.png)

-1. In Qt Creator IDE open the project thru the `ssl-Clienty.pro` file.

 1. Go to `/ssl-Client/main.cpp` and paste the Vision Multicast adress and the Vision Multicast port on `visionCliente` initialization.
 ![](prints/clientH.png)

 1. Go to `/ssl-Client/main.cpp` and paste the Vision Multicast adress and the Command listen port on `commandCliente` initialization.
 ![](prints/myudpCPP.png)

+1. Fill the function defineObjective with the code to define an objective to each robot.

-1. compile running the script compile.sh and run the bin main
+1. Run the file compile.sh to compile the code.

+1. Run the bin main.